 The material on this page is designed to introduce gCADPlus in the Imperial (USA) environment by completing an (admittedly) simple landscape design.
 We take you step by step through the process and suggest you work on your desktop computer and play each movie on your mobile device.
+The base drawing units in the US are decimal feet.

 Tip: If you work in a metric environment, the base units will be mm.
 Here is a link to convert decimal feet to mm.